 More tips for a great Legoland trip

 We needed two full days at Legoland California.
-We could have stayed longer, and that was with the water park being closed.
+We could have stayed longer.

 Best Legoland California deals